muziejus/media-history-of-nyc/README.md

 ## License

-Novel Maps of NY 2017 by [Moacir P. de Sá Pereira](http://moacir.com) is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/).
+English 101 2017 by [Moacir P. de Sá Pereira](http://moacir.com) is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/).
 To view a copy of this license, visit